Dtanguy/WiPi-Wizard/README.md

 # WiPi-Wizard

-WiPi-Wizard is a Raspberry Pi project that allows you to set up a Wi-Fi hotspot when no known Wi-Fi networks are available.
+WiPi-Wizard is a small script for Raspberry Pi that allows you to set up a Wi-Fi hotspot when no known Wi-Fi networks are available.
 The hotspot allows you to choose new Wi-Fi network and provide the passphrase for connection.

 ## Features